barath20/WebTestAutomationFramework/README.md

-# Selenium Framework
+# Web Test Automation Framework

-This project is a Selenium Test Automation Framework using Java, TestNG, and Maven.
+This project is a Web Test Automation Framework using Selenium, Java, TestNG, and Maven.

 ## Prerequisites